 SWAS Data Online

 The Table below constitutes the tenth SWAS public data release.
 This consists of a complete set of SWAS data from mission day 0049 (the first day of usable science data) to mission day 2089.
 96 sources were observed during this release period, with 40 of them being new sources observed for the first time by SWAS.
-Release notes.
+The previous releases - 5th through 9th are available upon request.

 CLASS Format Data